annotated-types/annotated-types/README.md

 Note that `GroupedMetadata` and `Field` do not inherit from `BaseMetadata` and are not considered metadata in and of themselves.
 Implementers should instead check for `GroupedMetadata` and unpack it by iterating over the object to get the `BaseMetadata` objects it contains.

+Another example use case is the convenience `annotated_types.Interval` class, which unpacks itself into `Gt`, `Lt`, etc.

 #### Consuming metadata